- After-Party Desserts Circo NYC

 Search our directory

-If you go to enough of them, benefit galas can start to run together.
+NEW YORK If you go to enough of them, benefit galas can start to run together.
 Many are in the same hotel ballrooms, with similar flowers and the same cocktails-dinner-dancing routine.
 But the Whitney Museum of American Art's events tend to stand out.
 (Last year's gala had a '30s-inspired “Club Whitney” theme, with a tableau of models and a custom-made El Morocco-style dining room.)
 You could credit the Madison Avenue museum's still-spunky spirit, but the real source may be event planner Harriet Weintraub, who has produced the museum's fall gala for a number of years, and who specializes in mixing nonprofits with sassy hipster touches and corporate sponsors ready to shell out some marketing cash.
 For this year's fall gala, the museum brought Alexander Calder's “Calder's Circus” sculptures (part of the museum's permanent collection) into the lobby, and gave the entire gala a big-top feel--from the decor, to the motley mix of guests, to the fairly raucous after-party.

 Eventgoers entered the museum through a tented tunnel lined with boxes of animal crackers (mimicking sponsor Target's Warhol-esque ads and event decor) designed by David Beahm Designs.
 Beahm told us his original decor plans included live performers rappelling off the face of the building while guests arrived, and acrobats performing in the lobby and during dinner.
 But just as many events are toning down their decor, those plans were scrapped after the September 11 attacks.
 (In another response to the tragedy, a portion of the event's proceeds are going to the museum's neighborhood fire department.)
 But even with those omissions, the event was more lavish than most pre-September 11 benefits.